suss-vli/faq/packager/faq.md

 ---

-## 7. The submitter is rejecting my submission because of the virtual environment.
+## 7. The packager is rejecting my submission because of the virtual environment.
 What can I do?

 You have two options.
 Option one is to delete all virtual environments.
 Another options is to name your virtual environment as **venv**.